 I do the same thing with the highlights when I’m enhancing some color on sun stars and don’t want the color enhancements to affect the extreme highlights.

-Next I can paint in some of the other exposures that I need using the Layer Masks and using the Underlying Layer trick when needed.
+Next, I can paint in some of the other exposures that I need using the Layer Masks and using the Underlying Layer trick when needed.

 Photoshop Enhancements

-Finally I like to add some color to the sunlight.
-I do this also using the Underlying Layer.
+Finally, I like to add some color to the sunlight.
+I also do this using the Underlying Layer.

 I like to do this by painting on some color using the Radial Gradient tool around where the sun would be and use the underlying layer to keep it out of the shadows.